How to Fix No Audio in a Mac Screen Recording: A Symptom-Based Checklist

 5. In your recording app, set the mic input to BlackHole

-• Switching to a different audio device requires rebuilding the whole setup
+• Switching to a different audio device usually means rebuilding the entire setup

 • If you forget to switch the output back after recording, your next Zoom call has no audio

-It's less "set it once and forget it" and more "stay a little careful every time you record."
+It's less "set it once, forget it" and more "stay a little careful every time you record."
 For monthly recording, this is fine.
-For daily recording, the friction adds up.
+For daily recording, the friction stacks fast.

-If you'd rather skip the virtual audio hassle, there are dedicated apps that record internal audio natively—no setup needed.
-Install, open, and you can toggle mic and system audio independently in the UI.
+If you'd rather skip the virtual-audio dance entirely, there are dedicated apps that record internal audio natively — no setup needed.
+Install, open, toggle mic and system audio independently in the UI.

-For people who want "the next meeting to just work without thinking" or who record often, this option is much better on time cost.
-We'll cover a specific recommendation later in this article.
+For people who want "the next meeting to just work without thinking," or who record often, this option wins on time cost.
+There's a specific recommendation a bit further down.

-"It worked yesterday, but no audio today."
-Often, your recording or playback device silently switched to something else.
+"It worked yesterday, no audio today" almost always means your recording or playback device silently switched to something else.

 • You plugged or unplugged a headset for a meeting